 - Read our full review: Weber iGrill 2 Review

-- The thermometer comes with 2 probes that are sufficient for monitoring temperatures while smoking different kinds of meat.
+- The thermometer comes with two probes that monitor temperatures even while smoking different kinds of meat.

-- You also have the option of buying 2 additional probes so that the thermometer can have up to 4 working probes at a time.
+- You also have the option of buying two additional probes so that the thermometer can have up to four working probes at a time.

-- You can give each probe a nickname making it easier and a lot more fun for you to monitor the temperature settings and readings.
+- You can give each probe a nickname, making it easier for you to monitor the temperature settings and readings.